CSCfi/csc-user-guide/docs/apps/structure.md

 strauto-puhti
 ```
 in the same directory again it will check the status of structure jobs and do the
-postporcessing of the results if all the structure tasks have finished.
+postporcessing of the results if all the structure-related tasks have finished.

 Note, that _strauto-puhti_ does not use the internal, gnu-parallel based, parallelization.
-In stead, parallelization is based on array jobs.
+Instead, parallelization is based on array jobs.
 Because of this, you should not change
 the _parallel_ parameter value to _True_ in the structure input file.

 ## More information